Joxos/moduvent/README.md

 ## Quick Start

-Everything below can be imporrted from the `moduvent` package.
+Everything below can be imported from the `moduvent` package.

 ### Define a custom event